Listening test:

 The Blues Brothers - Sweet Home Chicago | 1980 | 1995 | 27.2 | 11.5 |

-Hans Zimmer - Gladiator Soundtrack2 | 2000 | 2000 | 13.7 | 13.7 |
+Hans Zimmer - Gladiator Soundtrack1 | 2000 | 2000 | 13.7 | 13.7 |

 16bit/44.1kHz TPDF dither (reference) | - | - | 0 | 16 |

-2 this is digital recording
+1 this is a digital recording

 Calculation of bit-depth: the noise floor (recording noise) is compared to the noise floor of a 16 bit / 44,1 kHz digital system with TPDF dither.
 The bit-depth is calculated by converting the difference from decibels to bits (dBre is the difference).